 If you find yourself in a similar situation, Vanguard’s website describes the three different major retirement plans with the pros and cons of each.

-Where to open your self-employed retirement account?
+Step Three: Figure out where to open your self-employed retirement account

 Next, I had to find a broker.
 The looming deadline for this post also trimmed my decision-making process here.
 I went with Vanguard because:

 - A) I have heard they usually have the lowest fees and …